dmhendricks/wordpress-base-plugin/README.md

 1. Run `composer install` to install dependencies and autoload namespace

 **Note:** `hgoebl/mobile-detect` is just loaded as an example.
 Feel free to remove it.

+## Plugin Settings

+This plugin loads many of its defaults & settings from `plugin.json`.
+See [Configuration & Constants](https://github.com/dmhendricks/wordpress-base-plugin/wiki/Configuration-&-Constants#pluginjson) for more information.

 ## Planned Features & TODO